Hurricanes tender $6.1M offer sheet to Canadiens’ Kotkanemi

 “We’re proud, but there’s still a waiting period,” Waddell said.
 “When you make an offer like that, we saw a (team in a) vulnerable position.
 The offer, with the compensation and the core we have, we realized that it was the best chance we had to get the player.”

-Carolina’s Twitter account posted the message “People don’t forget” in reference to Aho’s offer sheet.
 The Hurricanes also jabbed at the Canadiens by tweeting the news about Kotkaniemi in French.

-The Canadiens and Kotkaniemi’s agent did not immediately respond to messages seeking comment.
+The Canadiens and Kotkaniemi’s agent did not immediately respond to messages seeking comment about the offer sheet.

 Kotkaniemi scored five goals and added three assists during Montreal’s surprising run to the Stanley Cup Final.
 The 21-year-old Finn who was the third pick in the 2018 has 62 points in 171 regular-season NHL games.